-- The District has initiated development of a District-wide reuse plan.
-The plan will identify opportunities for future reuse projects that enhance resource sustainability and provide environmental benefits such as improved surface and ground water quality. - Construction of Okaloosa County's Bob Sikes Water Reclamation Facility has been completed, providing up to 700,000 gallons per day (0.7 mgd) of new public access reuse water.
+• The District continues work toward development of a District-wide reuse plan.
+The plan will identify opportunities for future reuse projects that enhance resource sustainability and provide environmental benefits such as improved surface and ground water quality.

 Strategic Priority: Restoration